-further, the DE decreases and eventually returns to zero when the sensor "over ranges" and is no longer able to provide reliable information.
+A graphical depiction of the detection process that is amenable to direct modeling is shown in Fig. 12.
+The first step involves the occurrence of a CG stroke with peak current I_0 , selected from the probability distribution P_I (the peak-current distribution).
+The peak electric and/or magnetic field produced by the stroke, having traveled a distance r_i, then reaches sensor S_i with incident signal SS_i.
+The probability of the sensor detecting this stroke is defined by the sensor DE function, illustrated in Fig. 12.
+Note that there is a minimum signal strength (detection threshold) below which no events are detected, and that the maximum detectability is not reached until the signal is a bit larger than the detection threshold.
+Note also that as signal strength increases further, the DE decreases and eventually returns to zero when the sensor "over-ranges" and is no longer able to provide reliable information.
 Since each sensor that detects a specific stroke will be at a different distance, they may all have different sensor DE values for this stroke.
 Using the assumption that each sensor responds independently from all other sensors, these DE values are independent for each sensor i.
-Using this assumption, and by defining the probability of sensor S_i not detecting the event as $Q_i(I_0) = 1 - DE_i(I_0)$, then the probability of a specific combination of sensors detecting the event is simply the product of the appropriate $P_i(I_0)$ and $Q_i(I_0)$ values for all sensors.
-For example, the probability P that a stroke with current I_0 is detected by a minimum of two sensors of a threesensor network is
+Based on this assumption, and by defining the probability of sensor S_i not detecting the event as $Q_i(I_0) = 1 - DE_i(I_0)$, then the probability of a specific combination of sensors detecting the event is simply the product of the appropriate $P_i(I_0)$ and $Q_i(I_0)$ values for all sensors.
+For example, the probability P that a stroke with current I0 is detected by a minimum of 2 sensors of a 3-sensor network, is